 Looking ahead, the future of US-China relations will be at the centre of the debate following the outcome of the US election.

-If Kamala Harris takes the White House, we’re likely to see a continuation of a steady support for Taiwan.
+If Kamala Harris takes the White House, we’re likely to see a continuation of steady support for Taiwan.

-So far, and according to the New York Times, Harris is leading the race to the White House by 49% vs. 48% from Trump.
+So far, according to the New York Times, Harris is leading the race to the White House by 49% vs. 48% from Trump.
 However, this scenario is largely expected to keep shifting in either direction in the next few days.

 What about the US Dollar?

 The US Dollar experienced a marked retracement during the 2017–2021 Trump administration.
-In fact, the Greenback dropped at quite a sustained pace from the beginning of 2017 until Q1 2018, just to embark on a consolidative phase afterwards and resume its decline around June 2020, in line with the global worsening conditions following the outbreak of the COVID pandemic.
+In fact, the Greenback dropped at quite a sustained pace from the beginning of 2017 until Q1 2018, just to embark on a consolidative phase afterward and resume its decline around June 2020, in line with the global worsening conditions following the outbreak of the COVID pandemic.

-As the euro (EUR) represents the largest share of the US Dollar Index (DXY), it is worth attempting to assess how the US election could impact EUR/USD.
+As the Euro (EUR) represents the largest share of the US Dollar Index (DXY), it is worth attempting to assess how the US election could impact EUR/USD.

 Since April, EUR/USD has been gradually climbing on the back of investors’ repricing of, back to the day, around three to four interest rate cuts by the Federal Reserve (Fed) this year.
 That said, the march north in the pair has been posting higher lows until it hit the 2024 peak in the 1.1210-1.1215 band in late September, also underpinned by the somewhat hawkish stance from many ECB rate setters, who maintained a cautious approach to the bank’s easing cycle, particularly in the wake of the hawkish cut on September 12.